Pratishtha123/foodRunner/README.md

 ## Features

-- add cart and remove item

 - sorting restaurants as per there rating

+- add to cart and remove item

+- place order

+- OTP verification in case of Forgot Password

 - restaurant menu page